Responsible Learner Behaviour Policy and guidance on unacceptable learner behaviour

 Please note that this is not a complete list and that there may be other issues that could lead to action being taken.

-Although it may not have been the intention of an individual to cause offence, it is important to remember that the perception of the recipient may differ.
+Although it may not have been the intention of an individual to cause offence or disruption, it is important to remember that the perception of the recipient may differ.